vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     - [kbld](https://carvel.dev/kbld/) - an image-building and resolution tool.
     - [imgpkg](https://carvel.dev/imgpkg/) - a tool that enables Kubernetes to store configurations and the associated container images as OCI images, and to transfer these images.

-    1. Install ytt
+    1. Install ytt.

         ```bash
         gunzip ytt-linux-amd64-v0.45.0+vmware.2.gz

         chmod ugo+x ytt-linux-amd64-v0.45.0+vmware.2 &&  mv ./ytt-linux-amd64-v0.45.0+vmware.2 /usr/local/bin/ytt
         ```
-        Run `ytt --version` to check that the correct version of ytt is installed and executable
+        Run `ytt --version` to check that the correct version of ytt is installed and executable.

    1. Install kapp.